amer-islamovic/AnimeStats/readme.md

 ![This is an image](/Figure_2.png)

 ## Project Description
-This tool compares any amount of stock tickers entered by user, and shows performance adjusted for inflation!
+This tool looks at age, gender, rating for some of our favorite anime through the years!

 ## How to use